opt-nc/yamlfixer/README.md

                       sets the suffix for backup files, `.orig` is the default.
   -d, --debug         output debug information to stderr.
-  -l, --listfixes     output the list of available fixes.
+  -l, --listfixers    output the list of available fixers.
   -j, --jsonsummary   output JSON summary to stderr.
   -p, --plainsummary  output plain text summary to stderr.
   -s, --summary       output colored plain text summary to stderr.